 Social Security

 If you’re eligible for Social Security benefits, there are strict guidelines that go into accessing those funds.
-The Social Security Administration (SSA) uses your birth year to determine when you are eligible for benefits, and in most cases, that doesn’t happen until people are between 65 and 67 years old.
-In some cases, such as early retirement, you can tap into your benefits early, but not before you’re 62 years old.
-Even then, you will be subjected to a benefit reduction, meaning that you will not receive the full amount of benefits that you would have if you waited until your full retirement age (FRA).
+The Social Security Administration (SSA) uses your birth year to determine when you are eligible for benefits.
+In most cases, that doesn’t happen until people are between 65 and 67 years old.
+In some cases, such as early retirement, you can tap into your benefits early, but not before 62 years old.
+Even then, you will be subjected to a benefit reduction.
+This means you will not receive the full amount of benefits that you would have if you waited until your full retirement age (FRA).
 View an FRA chart here.

 Medicare

 The Balance Money outlines the importance of Medicare benefits for retirees.
 Because you won’t receive Medicare benefits until you turn 65, whether you retire early, you will need to secure your own healthcare coverage if you won’t have an employer.
-Private health insurance can be significantly higher in cost, and coverage may not be as good as it is on a group plan, which can increase service and prescription costs.
+Private health insurance can have significantly higher costs and coverage may not be as good as a group plan.
+This can increase service and prescription costs.
 HealthCare.gov can help you find good coverage at an affordable cost.

 401(k) and IRA Plans

-Note that early withdrawals are often subjected to a 10% fee but could change depending on your plan manager and fee structure.
+Note: early withdrawals are often subjected to a 10% fee but could change depending on your plan manager and fee structure.
 While exceptions to the plans exist, they are dependent on the terms of your account.
-For example, a 401(k) plan may allow you to forego penalties if you’re at least age 55, but IRAs will not.
+For example, 401(k) plans may allow you to forego penalties if you’re age 55+, but IRAs will not.
 Check with your plan manager to learn about the terms of your retirement account before filing for early retirement.

 Special Circumstances

 Special circumstances are considered for those who served in military or civic roles.
-Because their full-time jobs often begin at a younger age, they are eligible for retirement at a younger age, and therefore fall into a special category of retirees.
+Because their full-time jobs often begin at a younger age, they are eligible for retirement at a younger age.
+Therefore military or civic roles canfall into a special category of retirees.

 Eligible participants in these roles often have pension plans that allow them to retire with full benefits before reaching their full retirement age determined by the IRS and SSA.
-The Civil Service Retirement System (CSRS) has different regulations and standards for those who served in the military or civil roles, including exceptions to early withdrawal penalties, retirement based on years of service rather than age, disability, and more.
+The Civil Service Retirement System (CSRS) has different regulations and standards for those who served in the military or civil roles.
+This includes exceptions to early withdrawal penalties, retirement based on years of service rather than age, disability, and more.
 Learn more about applying for CSRS benefits here.

 Retiring early can be a great benefit, but it also requires proper planning and preparation early in your career.
 If you’re working towards FIRE (Financial Independence, Retire Early), you will need to save more, earlier in life, make riskier investments, maximize contributions, and perhaps multiple sources of income in order to set yourself up properly.
 Slavic401k has a guide for FIRE preparation that can help you plan ahead.
 If you’re looking for additional retirement planning tools, our blog and calculator tools can help you navigate your financial future.